TITHI-KHAN/Ensemble-Learning-and-Tuning-and-Tree-Pruning-and-Hyper-Parameter-Optimization/README.md

 # Pruning Basics

+In DT, if there is any unnecessary edges, then we have to remove them.
+In the case of Neural Network, there are weight, unnecessary neural, and many layers.
+We have to remove those unnecessary ones.
+This is called 'Pruning'.

 **Neural Network Pruning:**

 ▪ **Weight Pruning**: Removing connections with small weights or setting them to zero.

 ▪ **Neuron Pruning**: Removing entire neurons from the network.

+This is also called **'Node Pruning'**.
+Removing entire node from the neural network.

+In Neural Network, there are 3 layers: Input Layer, Output Layer, and Hidden Layer.

+If there is any unnecessary hidden layer, then we can also remove those using Pruning.

 ▪ **Layer Pruning**: Removing entire layers of the neural network.